iSPIRT/bidding-auction-servers/tools/secure_invoke/python/QUICKSTART.md

 source venv/bin/activate

 # 3. Install the package
+pip install secure_request-<version_number>-py3-none-any.whl  # (recommended) install directly from the wheel file released (see repo > releases)
+# alternatively, install from this directory
 pip install .  # or `pip install -e .` for development

 # 4. Set up library path (automatically handled by the package)